yavuzkoroglu/padkit/README.md

 ### A1iv.
 Compiler Automation Tool

-**make**[^13] is a compiler automation tool, facilitating compilation especially when the compiled software consists multiple source files.
+**make**[^13] is a compiler automation tool, facilitating compilation especially when the software consists multiple source files.

 #### MacOS